Yoga Instructor

 Have you ever heard of this thing called DDP Yoga that was created by a former professional wrestler and marketed mostly to men, especially former athletes?
 The online testimonials seem amazing but who knows.

-Asked by DDP almost 10 years ago
+Asked by DDP over 10 years ago

 No, I have not but I just watched a couple of video's about it and it looks very similar to power vinyasa yoga which is great.
 I honestly think it's marketed toward men, so they think they're not doing something sissy ;)